What Color Should I Paint My House in 2025?

 Classic colors that stand the test of time

 If you have an older home, go with a hue that hails from the era in which it was built.
 Layering bright colors is popular for Victorian homes, while Colonials tend to look better with more muted hues.
-Many paint companies have historic lines to help guide homeowners to what palettes look best for their properties.
+Many paint companies offer historical color palettes to help guide homeowners in choosing the best hues for their properties.

 Historic colors for your home: